Francisco Manuel Sánchez de Tagle: Writing and intellectual career

 He also engaged in philanthropy, belonging to the junta of the charitable institution, the Hospicio de Pobres, and was president of the Lancasterian Company, whose purpose was to promote education in Mexico.
 He was a member of the Academy of Legislation and Political Economy, censor of drama, and vice president of the Academy of History.
 He was a devout Catholic who also advised theologians in Mexico City on difficult cases, and in 1831, the Vatican sent him a dispensation granting him permission to read all forbidden works.

 He was a prolific poet with a knowledge in ancient Greek, ancient Roman, Spanish, French, and English poetry.
 After his death, one of his sons published a complete collection of Tagle's poetic works.
 He wrote poetry in various genre's and among his most notable works were Oda a la luna en tiempo de discordias civiles (Ode to the moon in times of civil discord), and the ode that was sung at the entry of the Trigarantine Army to Mexico City in 1821.

 Final years

 In 1836, he was named director of the Nacional Monte de Piedad, the national pawnshop, and he held his post during the Mexican American War.
 He was mortally wounded during a robbery and died on December 7, 1847.
+He is the great-great-great-grandfather of mexican actor Eugenio Derbez.